home / patient care / we help with / How Geriatric Psychiatrists Enhance Mental Wellness in the Elderly

 Sleep disorders, prevalent in all age groups, encompass conditions like insomnia, sleep apnea, and restless legs syndrome.
 In older adults, factors such as medical conditions and medications may contribute.
 Diagnosis involves sleep studies and medical assessments.
 Treatment includes lifestyle adjustments, sleep hygiene, and sometimes medication, aiming to improve sleep quality and overall well-being.

-Assessment techniques in geriatric psychiatry include evaluations of cognitive function, mood, behavior, and overall mental health.
-Techniques also include interviews, collateral information from family or caregivers, and sometimes neuropsychological testing.
-These assessments aid in accurate diagnosis and the development of tailored treatment plans for elderly individuals.
+Assessment techniques in geriatric psychiatry such as evaluations of cognitive function, mood, behavior, and overall mental health.
+These assessments include structured interviews, neuropsychological tests, and input from caregivers, providing a detailed understanding of the patient's needs and forming the foundation for tailored treatment plans for elderly individuals.

 Geriatric psychiatry employs diverse treatment modalities, including pharmacotherapy for medication management and psychotherapy to address psychological aspects.
-Electroconvulsive Therapy (ECT) may be considered for severe cases.
+Electroconvulsive Therapy (ECT), cognitive-behavioural therapy (CBT), reminiscence therapy, and problem-solving therapy may be considered for severe cases.

-Environmental modifications and behavioral interventions enhance well-being.
+Environmental modifications and behavioural interventions enhance well-being.
 Physical exercise and social engagement contribute to mental health.

 Continuity of care and advance care planning facilitate long-term well-being strategies, collectively forming a comprehensive framework to address the unique mental health needs of the elderly.